 Each spring at our National Convention, the Jeanette M. Collette Kindness Award is awarded to the Chapter that best exemplifies acts of philanthropy for an individual, college, community, organization, or notable cause.
-Last year we raised $18,300 for The American Foundation for Suicide Prevention.
+The Elizabeth Jason award is awarded to the Chapter that raises the most funds for our National Philanthropy.
+Last year we raised $21,000 for The American Foundation for Suicide Prevention.

-This year, the Sisters of Kappa Delta Phi NAS, Inc. will again be raising awareness and fundraising for The American Foundation for Suicide Prevention for the 2020-2021 year.
-This is the third time we have partnered with The American Foundation for Suicide Prevention as our National Philanthropy.
-We have raised $34,463 cumulatively for this great organization and have voted to keep this as our National Philanthropy moving forward.
-This year’s goal is to raise a total of $60,000 for AFSP.
-We hope to exceed our goal and bring in over $25,000 for the American Foundation for Suicide Prevention at our National Convention in April 2021.
+This year, the Sisters of Kappa Delta Phi NAS, Inc. will again be raising awareness and fundraising for The American Foundation for Suicide Prevention for the 2022-2023 year.
+This is the fifth time we have partnered with The American Foundation for Suicide Prevention as our National Philanthropy.
+We have raised over $98,000 cumulatively for this great organization and have voted to keep this as our National Philanthropy moving forward.
+This year’s goal is to raise a total of $25,000 for AFSP.

 Personal Story from our National President